cyclingProfessor/humannetwork/README.md

 Server Use
 ----------
-It is expected that you will host the cleint page on a local server, then run the Server application.
+It is expected that you will host the client page on a local server, then run the Server application.
 Following on from this clients will connect and this will be seen on the server control screen.
 At any point the server can send out a task.
 This appears as a message on each client screen.

-After the first task is begun no more cleints can connect.
-If a client tries to connect after the first task is started then, if it uses the correct session key, it is assumed that a cleint has failed and the new cleint repalces the appropriate node.
+After the first task is begun no more clients can connect.
+If a client tries to connect after the first task is started then, if it uses the correct session key, it is assumed that a client has failed and the new client replaces the appropriate node.

 There are three tasks:
 1) If the distance to recipient is zero then the task is TOPLOLOGY